This post contains affiliate links and I may earn a commission if you make a purchase.

-Just about any debt you have likely has a higher APR% than the average APY% you would see from an investment.?
+Just about any debt, you likely have a higher APR% than the average APY% you would see from an investment.

 Your money, in the beginning, is better spent paying off any high-interest, unsecured, or revolving debt.
 Maybe you’ve got credit card debt sitting there with a 29% interest rate.
 Or maybe you were young and signed a car loan at 12.75% interest.